monome/docs/norns/wifi-files.md

 ### serial

 Without WIFI, you can connect to norns via USB-UART by connecting the power cable to your computer.

-On Mac/linux, open a terminal and type:
+These steps are only applicable to stock norns, not shield {: .label .label-grey}

 **macOS**:

+- open Terminal
-- `screen /dev/tty.usb`
+- type `screen /dev/tty.usb`
 - then, press TAB to autocomplete your serial number
 - then type `115200`

 You'll end up with something similar to: `screen /dev/tty.usbserial-A9053JEX 115200`

+If you see a blank screen, press ENTER.

+You'll be asked for login credentials.
+Login is the same as SSH above.

 **linux**: